isa-nurbek/leet-code-challenges/Binary Search Trees/02-Medium/02-Min Height BST/README.md

 A `BST` is valid if and only if all of its nodes are valid `BST` nodes.

-> Note that the `BST` class already has an `insert` method which you can use if you want.

 ## Sample Input

 ```plaintext